meditationstuff/protocol_1/index.md

 	* A meditation practice must eventually transcend any particular practice (and also must eventually eat itself until there's no remainder).
 	* \> eventually causing behavioral, emotional, cognitive/conceptual, or muscular rigidity.
 		* \*eventually causing \/reversible\/ behavioral, emotional, cognitive/conceptual, or muscular rigidity, albeit potentially "laboriously" or at least lengthily.
+* I think this is getting at that some traditions think a particular type of (repeated) experience “cessation” is critical for enlightenment and other traditions don’t.
+(Kinda similar with jhana.
+I’m in the no-cessation-/no-jhana-needed camp, tho can be helpful for some people.) https://x.com/meditationstuff/status/1786832276656890041

 end "misc pith"